Improving the hardest-working room in the house can also help you sell your home down the road.

 No surprise that with the current zeitgeist centered on family and home entertaining, NAR reports that buyers want eat-in kitchens, walk-in pantries, windows and new appliances.

 Whether it’s a standalone table or an island, people want a gathering spot for eating.
 For the latter, countertops are essential to a great first impression.
-“Most buyers are expecting to walk in and see granite,” Maykut says.
+“Most buyers are expecting to walk in and see granite,” Lincon says.
 Like other products, granite’s popularity has brought down its preciousness — and its price.
 “Now there is tons of ‘commodity granite’ like Ubatuba or Absolute Black that you can get at a fairly reasonable price.
 It will give you the ‘wow’ factor and make the kitchen pop.”

 If you’re going to upgrade cabinets, consider investing in soft-close drawers.
-Not only will they keep your housewares from flying around if a drawer gets slammed, but “closing drawers softly, especially those holding a lot of weight, will put less stress, wear and tear on the cabinet box, and your drawers will last longer,” Maykut says.
+Not only will they keep your housewares from flying around if a drawer gets slammed, but “closing drawers softly, especially those holding a lot of weight, will put less stress, wear and tear on the cabinet box, and your drawers will last longer,” Lincon says.

 Even simpler: Change the hardware.
 “Fresh, fashionable knobs and handles with no built-up cooking oils will really brighten the kitchen,” he adds.

 Lighten the Mood